Volkswagen Schwimmwagen: Technology

-All Schwimmwagens were four-wheel drive in first gear (and reverse gears on some models) only and had ZF self-locking differentials on the front and rear axles.
-As with the Kübelwagen, the Schwimmwagen had rear portal axles, which provided increased ground clearance, while at the same time reducing drive-line torque stresses with their gear reduction at the wheels.
-The Schwimmwagen had a top speed of 50 miles per hour (80 km/h) on land.
+All s were four-wheel drive in first gear (and reverse gears on some models) only and had ZF self-locking differentials on the front and rear axles.
+As with the Kübelwagen, the had rear portal axles, which provided increased ground clearance, while at the same time reducing drive-line torque stresses with their gear reduction at the wheels.
+The had a top speed of 80 km/h on land.

 When crossing a body of water a screw propeller could be lowered down from the rear deck/engine cover.
 When in place a simple coupling provided drive straight from an extension of the engine's crankshaft.
 This meant that screw propulsion always drove forward.
-The Schwimmwagen had a top speed of 6 mph in the water.
+The had a top speed of 6 mph in the water.
 For reversing in the water there was the choice of using the standard equipment paddle or running the land drive in reverse, allowing the wheel-rotation to slowly take the vehicle back.
 The front wheels doubled up as rudders, so steering was done with the steering wheel both on land and on water.
-The Schwimmwagen could also be steered by the passengers using the paddle(s).
+The could also be steered by the passengers using the paddle(s).